codesport/ERC20Votes-Tokenized-Voting/README.md

  `Details: The method eth_sendTransaction does not exist/is not available`

-### How to Read User Input from Command line Using Node's Built-in readline Modulele
+### How to Read User Input from Command line Using Node's Built-in `readline` Module

 ```
 import * as readline from 'readline